-The potential of our region is enormous and inspiring, and we share a vision for the future where our region is proud of its vibrant economy and enabling infrastructure, its strong and resilient community, and its stunning natural landscapes.
-A reliable and consistent supply of water, along with building our resilience to drought, is critical to our future, and the legacy we create for future generations.
+The immense potential of our region is inspiring.
+We share a future vision where our region is proud of its vibrant economy and enabling infrastructure, its strong and resilient community, and its stunning natural landscapes.

 We are committed to working collaboratively with the Department of Agriculture and Fisheries, other tiers of government, and our industry and community partners in the development and implementation of this Regional Drought Resilience Plan.